Nr-1000101/hidra/dataset/README.md

 # dataset
+the dataset can be found [here](https://drive.google.com/drive/folders/1cUiWKWdU7CQoh67a-ucyb-Na1lSwWjKH?usp=drive_link). it's comprsided of:
+- ~3.9 million small molecular structures (atom types, coordinates and an isomer dictionary)
+- their SMILES and SELFIES descriptors
+- chirality, symmetry planes counts and symmetry point groups
-the dataset can be found [here](https://drive.google.com/drive/folders/1cUiWKWdU7CQoh67a-ucyb-Na1lSwWjKH?usp=drive_link). it's comprsided of ~3.9 million small molecular structures (atom types, coordinates and an isomer dictionary), their SMILES and SELFIES descriptors, symmetry point groups and various other geometry features, like dimensionality, angles between ring planes, number of non-planar/linear symmetry planes, etc. the data is structured into 8 (4 structure, 4 feature) .h5 files containing entries on a bit less than 1 million molecules each.
+- dimensionality, numbers of rings, their flatness standard deviations and angles between ring planes. the data is structured into 8 (4 structure, 4 feature) .h5 files containing entries on a bit less than 1 million molecules each.

 <p align="center">
   <picture>